gvwilson/thirdbit/_posts/2018/2018-11-30-lesson-installation.md

 4. But every modern language has a way to create and distribute software and related files, such as packages in R, eggs or wheels in Python, or gems in Ruby, so a third option is for the instructor to create a package for learners to install.
-    (A lesson package would just have a higher documentation-to-code ratio than usual...)
+    (A lesson package would just have a higher documentation-to-code ratio than usual…)

 5. Distributing exercises as packages appeals because it would leverage existing tools to handle dependencies.